-Designs and frequently updates the Region Website to make it attractive to visitors and members, including officer's names and contact addresses.
-Coordinates other Region social media and content with the Board, Membership Chair, Activities Chair and others, as needed.
+Design and maintain the Region website to make it attractive to visitors and members, including officer's names and a means of contacting them.
+Coordinate website content (calendar, event photos, articles, social media links, classifieds, etc.) with the Board, Membership Chair, Activities Chair, Social Media Coordinator, Newsletter Editor, and others, as needed, providing frequent updates that serve the interest of the Region membership.